-There’s a plethora of growers on Instagram - Tom I enjoyed your article capturing a slice of that excitement.
+There’s a plethora of growers sharing photos - Tom I enjoyed your article on the carnivorous plant growers of Instagram, it really captured a slice of that excitement.
 It’s the perfect platform for carnivorous plants, really.
 People just want to see eye candy and nice specimen plants!

 3. Growing Spaces & Species Tips